smilers/windows-itpro-docs/windows/client-management/mdm/dmclient-csp.md

 <!-- User-Provider-{ProviderID}-FirstSyncStatus-ExpectedModernAppPackages-Description-Begin -->
 <!-- Description-Source-DDF -->
 This node contains a list of LocURIs that refer to App Packages the ISV expects to provision via EnterpriseModernAppManagement CSP, delimited by the character L"\xF000".
 The LocURI will be followed by a semicolon and a number, representing the number of apps included in the App Package.
 We won't verify that number.
-E. G. ./Vendor/MSFT/EnterpriseModernAppManagement/AppManagement/AppStore/PackageFamilyName/PackageFullName/Name;4"\xF000" ./Vendor/MSFT/EnterpriseModernAppManagement/AppManagement/AppStore/PackageFamilyName/PackageFullName2/Name;2 Which will represent that App Package PackageFullName contains 4 apps, whereas PackageFullName2 contains 2 apps.
+For example, `./Vendor/MSFT/EnterpriseModernAppManagement/AppManagement/AppStore/PackageFamilyName/PackageFullName/Name;4"\xF000" ./Vendor/MSFT/EnterpriseModernAppManagement/AppManagement/AppStore/PackageFamilyName/PackageFullName2/Name;2` Which will represent that App Package PackageFullName contains 4 apps, whereas PackageFullName2 contains 2 apps.
 This is per user.
 <!-- User-Provider-{ProviderID}-FirstSyncStatus-ExpectedModernAppPackages-Description-End -->

 <!-- User-Provider-{ProviderID}-FirstSyncStatus-ExpectedModernAppPackages-Editable-Begin -->